Pin It

 Large mixing bowl

-For folding in the mix-ins by hand
+For folding in mix-ins by hand

 Rubber spatula